tofunmiabegunrin/NANO-706/README.md

 Face Detection with YOLOv5 Readme
-This script utilizes the YOLOv5s model for object detection, specifically to detect faces within an image.

 Goal: To visually confirm that the YOLOv5s model successfully identifies and localizes objects (faces) in the input image.

 Execution Steps